-4).
-Recall Past Lives ( Pub Benivasanusatti / Pubbenivasanussatinana )
+Recall Past Lives ( Pub Benivasanusatti / Pubbenivasanussatinana)

 That is: The ability to remember past lives from one birth to thousands of complete details about birthplace, where grew up, family, name, ethnicity, happiness, suffering, age limit, many future developments and destruction.

-With this capability ; we can address many issues related to its past life or lives of the Buddha and his disciples.
+With this ability ; we can address many issues related to its past life or lives of the Buddha and his disciples.
 With this abhinna, even scriptural truths can be tested.

 Vern’s Note – I don’t know anything about this from personal experience.
 I haven’t seen any past lives.
 Some monks claim to be able to see thousands of past lives in detail.
 From my perspective, it doesn’t make sense.
 I don’t see how someone could sit for 1-2 hours and then claim to have seen 100,000 of their past lives.
 How many would that be each minute?
 To what detail could anything be seen in that short amount of time?
 Or, maybe time becomes irrelevant in these experiences.
 I cannot discount it.
 But, at this time, without experience with this abhinna, I cannot say much about it at all.

-Namely: the ability to see what would happen in the future, allow a person to see objects or beings heavenly and earthly, far or near, the invisible.
+Namely: the ability to see what would happen in the future, allowing a person to see objects or beings heavenly and earthly, far or near, and invisible.
 Having the capacity to know about the death and birth of beings , why there are beings who are born miserable, suffering, or being born in nature hell, born fun, happy or born into paradise.

 Vern’s Note – this Abhinna I know to be true from personal experience.
 I am not sure to the extent at which things can be known, but I have definitely experienced this abhinna.
 You can see my experience about knowing the beginning of, and the end of a newborn human life here.